 A Community Garden is a plot of land which is looked after by the community – a group of people who like gardening and are eager to put their free time and effort into the development and upkeep of a garden for the wider public to enjoy.
-This need not be just a flower garden; where there is room vegetables can be grown a distributed locally, either by selling them or by donating them to worthy recipients as well as the gardeners.
+This need not be just a flower garden; where there is room, vegetables can be grown and distributed locally, either by selling them or by donating them to worthy recipients as well as the gardeners.

 The size of a community garden is entirely dependent on the availability of land, a small plot for a selection of flowering plants and some annuals, right up to flower borders, vegetable patch and an orchard.

 A number of suitable pieces of land have been found throughout the town and a variety of flowers and vegetables are being grown.

 Allotments are also popular and in very short supply in Bollington, but demand is increasing rapidly as the rising price of food drives folk to consider the merits of growing their own.
 In fact they are in short supply in many places.
 Cheshire East Council (CEC) have a problem borough wide with the recent sharp rise in demand for allotments.
 Acquiring suitable land which meets requirements is very difficult.
 Bollington Town Council (BTC) are pressing the issue and have asked that an item for ‘Allotments’ appears on every town council meeting agenda.

 BTC have a list of up to 40 people waiting for allotments and Cllr Shirley Sockett (BTC, MBC) and Andrea Paterson, Bollington Town Hall Assistant, are working hard to find new land.
 Cllr Ken Edwards (CCC) and Cllr Ted Clunn (BTC) are also very active.